 As of January 1, 2016, the share ownership requirement for the CEO was increased from a number of shares having a market value equal to three times his annual base salary to a number of shares having a market value equal to six times his annual base salary.
-In 2017, and as part of the 2017-2025 LTRP, the board of directors increased the share ownership requirements of Participants in the 2017-2025 LTRP, to require them to own a minimum of shares equal in value to three times their annual base salary through the LTRP Period.
-All NEOs currently meet their shareholding requirement.
+In 2017, and as part of the 2017-2025 LTRP, the board of directors increased the share ownership requirements of participants in the 2017-2025 LTRP, to require them to own a minimum of shares equal in value to three times their annual base salary through the LTRP Period.
+All participants of the 2017-2025 LTRP currently meet their shareholding requirement.